 This is a guest review, written by a friend, Jonathan Dicks.
 Jon’s been shredding for a good while now and the review below gives good insight into the MC Kink.
-You can check out a short “bio” of Jon in the Friends section above.
 Here’s the review…

 Trying out the “Rocker” technology